ghjm/connectopus/internal/ui_embed/embed/README.md

-This file is jsut here to ensure the directory is embeddable even if the UI hasn't been built.
+This file is just here to ensure the directory is embeddable even if the UI hasn't been built.